CenterForSpatialResearch/mapping_architecture_urbanism_humanities/9_WebMapping2.md

 ![Mapbox publish]
 ___

 We're not finished yet, however.
-The heatmap is compelling way to present these data, but Mapbox provides some more interesting options.
+Markers are one way to present these data, but Mapbox provides some more interesting options.
 We're going to keep this layer and create another.

 Over on the left list of layers, there is an option to duplicate the layer.
 Do this, select the new layer, and rename it `rat-activity`.